 Neely Kai White Puka Necklace

 Considered the classic, original Puka Perri necklace, this is a stunning option in its refined simplicity.
 Snow white puka shells are paired with 18K gold-filled beads.
 The gold undertones and white hues make for a swimming combination that can be worn at the beach or even for evening wear.
 I also love that the tightly packed small and medium shells are durable.
 The mermaid clasp is easy to wear.
-Priced at $500.
+Priced at around $500.
 Buy Here.

 Puka Mala Necklace

 This stunning puka shell necklace is currently sold out, but keep an eye out for it to be restocked.
 The small puka shells are individually drilled and graduated, with beautiful Tahitian pearls and 14K gold beads.
 The balance of hues makes this necklace expressive and wearable.
 You can either wear it long or double it up for a layered look.
 This necklace is beautifully crafted, even though it is far from cheap.
-Priced at $1,500.
+Priced at around $1,500.
 Buy Here.

 The Neely Ali’i White Puka Necklace

 This beautiful puka shell necklace’s name is inspired by royalty.
 The larger gauge pukas make for a bright white statement.
 The 18K gold brushed discs and 14K gold-filled beads are exquisite touches to a relatively versatile, statement necklace.
-Priced at $625.
+Priced at around $625.
 Buy Here.

 Etsy Puka Shell Necklaces